shyambhat/InstagramKit/README.md

 InstagramKit
 ==================

-A neat little blocks-based Objective C wrapper for the Instagram API.
+An extensive blocks-based Objective C wrapper for the Instagram API.

-Built atop AFNetworking 2, it rips through the JSON asynchronously to give you ready-to-use Instagram model objects.
+Built atop AFNetworking, it rips through the JSON asynchronously to give you ready-to-use Instagram model objects.

+##### Changelog:
+Version 3.1.0 adds support for seamless pagination making it almost effortless to get multiple pages of feed data.

 ##Installation